-When visiting the fair city, you want to take in the best sights and attractions of Dublin - and you have several methods to explore the city at your disposal.
-From the easiest and cheapest, which would be a self-guided tour of Dublin on foot.
-To the mundane, as you could use Dublin's public transport system for a more extensive tour.
-Or you could also use a rental car to get around, but you'd have to be mad to take a car into Dublin as a tourist.
+When visiting the fair Irish city, you want to take in the best sights and attractions of Dublin - and you have several methods to explore the city to pick from.
+This begins with the easiest and cheapest option, which would be a self-guided tour of Dublin on foot.
+Of course, you could use Dublin's public transport system for a more extensive self-led tour of the city.
+Or you could also use a rental car to get around, but we don't recommend driving in Dublin as a tourist.

-But seriously, the best (as in most comfortable and readily accessible) way to get to know Dublin without too much hassle, and with a knowledgeable commentary thrown in, is a pre-organised tour.
-And you actually have a choice of tours, just pick the one that suits you:
+However, the best in terms of the most comfortable and readily accessible way to get to know Dublin without too much hassle, and with a knowledgeable commentary thrown in, is a pre-organised tour.
+Luckily there are several kinds of tours you can take with a guide that span from Dublin group tours on buses and boats to special Viking or ghost-themed tours.

 Hop On Hop Off Tours of Dublin

-The tours offering a hop-on-hop-off service are actually the most flexible of them all.
-True, they usually stay on the same route all day, going in circles around the city center, but the flexibility for you comes with the opportunity to exit, and later re-enter, at any designated stop.
+There are several private bus companies with different routes which organized tours offering a hop-on-hop-off service.
+These tours allow you to see all the major sites at your own pace and so are actually the most flexible Dublin tour of all.
+True, they usually stay on the same route all day, going in circles around the city center, but the flexibility for you comes with the opportunity to exit, and later re-enter, the easy-to-recognize buses at any designated stop.
+All of these stops are carefully planned to be convenient for one or more attractions.

-You may have to plan ahead on these tours a bit, nonetheless - if you want to hit the Guinness Storehouse on them, for instance, you'll be out of circulation (so to speak) for a few hours.
+You may still have to plan ahead on these tours a bit to be sure you have time to make all of your preferred stops.
+If you want to visit the Guinness Storehouse on them, for instance, you'll be out of circulation (so to speak) for a few hours.

 Other Bus Tours of Dublin

-- Viking Splash Tour - you'll be driven around Dublin and take a plunge into the Grand Canal in an amphibious vehicle, while mainly being informed about Dublin's Viking heritage.
+- Viking Splash Tour - On this Dublin tour, you'll be driven around the city streets and then take a plunge into the Grand Canal in an amphibious vehicle, while mainly being informed about Dublin's Viking heritage.
 This is a fun tour and you take in most of the important sites, but you can't get off at any point.

-- Ghostbus - this evening tour follows the trail of Dublin's ghosts, ghouls and grave-robbers, a specially converted double decker bus and with live actors (well, they say they are still alive).
-Not for the faint-hearted, and definitely not covering the main tourist spots, but a good evening entertainment.
-But best go when the nights are long and dark ...
+- Ghostbus - this evening tour follows the trail of Dublin's ghosts, ghouls and grave-robbers, a specially converted double-decker bus and with live actors (well, they say they are still alive).
+Not for the faint-hearted, and definitely not covering the main tourist spots, but a good evening entertainment for those long Irish winter nights.

 Boat Tours in Dublin